VysePresident/MafiaBot2/README.md

 -Clean up roles (Alive, Dead, Spec, Spoiled) after game ends.
 Should be its own function, which is called when %endgame is called.

+-Moderator should be able to change the vote-count thread.

+-Moderator should be able to change the game thread.

+-The %changedaylength() command should be possible to adjust in d/h/m simultaneously.
+It should only use integer values.

 # BUGS (Bunny):

 -The bot does not reset back to Day Phase 1 after the game ends and a new game starts.
 Observe that ⁠33-vote-count starts on Day 2.